-10.2.5 Thickness Measurements.
-Thickness measurements shall be applied to the final cured thickness on conformal coating specimens and shall be in accordance with Table 10-1 (Requirement).
-An in-process wet film thickness measurement may be used provided that it is calibrated to a final cured thickness that meets the values in Table 10-1.
+- 10.2.5 Thickness Measurements.
+Thickness measurements shall be applied to the final cured thickness on conformal coating specimens (Requirement).
+An in-process wet film thickness measurement may be used so that the final cured thickness meets the values in Table 10-1. - a.

-a.
 Excessive Coating Removal.
-Excessive coating shall be removed prior to cure (Requirement).
+Excessive coating shall be removed prior to cure (Requirement). - b.

-b.
 Thickness requirement for brush coatings.
 The variances of brushed coating thicknesses may be outside of the limits given in Table 10-1.
 See engineering documentation for thickness requirements for brushed coatings.